jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Since the  activities of update-alternatives  are quite involved,  some specific terms will help to explain its operation.

-## generic name
+## alternative link

 A name,  like `/usr/bin/editor`, which  refers, via the alternatives  system, to one of a number of files of similar function.

-In `$ man update-alternatives`, sometimes, it's also called “alternative link”.
+In `$ man update-alternatives`, it's also called “generic name”.

 ## alternative name

 The name of a symbolic link in `/etc/alternatives/`.

-## alternative
+## alternative path

-The name of a specific file in  the filesystem, which may be made accessible via a generic name using the alternatives system.
+The name of a specific file in  the filesystem, which may be made accessible via an alternative link using the alternatives system.

-In `$ man update-alternatives`, sometimes, it's also called “alternative path”.
+In `$ man update-alternatives`, it's also simply called “alternative”.

 ## link group